turukawa/whyqd/readme.md

 Whyqd
 =====

 Whyqd is an extensible object-based wiki bringing revision control, content presentation, branching and embedding to any type of digital object.
+The current simplified implementation was developed to present and distribute my science-fiction novel, [Tartarus Falls](https://tartarusfalls.com).

+Features:

+- Online reading of complete novel;
+- Import novel source DOCX and convert to individual HTML pages for each chapter;
+- Price novel and set which chapters can be viewed as open, login or own;
+- Structure the Contents page;
+- Manage currency conversion, sales and distribution of the novel, including refunds;
+- Create one-time / time-limited download tokens for distribution;
+- Manage marketing and distribution of free review copies by author;

+In the future, Whyqd will allow:

+- Online creation and editing of novel;
+- Online conversion of HTML pages into epub, mobi and pdf ebooks;
+- Readers can fork, change and re-release books they buy;

 Whyqd allows content creators to publish and sell via a personal demand pricing model (e.g. the further a user reads into your novel, the higher the final price will be), and allow users to remix and republish the content after they've bought it.